Coking factory: The gas phase

 Towards the middle of the 19th century, industrialists realized the value of off-gases for the chemical industry.
 The distillers used to wash the gases and separate their components were often mounted on the base of the furnace battery and connected by watertight pipes.
-The gases are drawn off by fans, which must maintain an overpressure of between 2 mbar and 5 mbar, to avoid any risk of explosion in the furnace as a result of outside air entering.
+The gases are drawn off by fans, which must maintain an overpressure of between 2 and 5 mbar to avoid any risk of explosion in the furnace as a result of outside air entering.
 If the fan is blocked, a routine flaring is created.

 The coal gas is cooled and washed in a scrubber; the condensation products are then separated and sent to various plants.